Mintable-Pte-Ltd/How-to-make-NFTs-by-Mintology.app/4_premint.md

 Please note that the metadata will either need to be self-hosted or you can create or add it via the platform and we will store the metadata on our end.
 The NFT metadata includes name, image url, animation url (optional), description (optional), other attributes (optional).

-Note: We also offer a 10 year guarantee for data hosted on our server
+**Note**: We also offer a 10 year guarantee for data hosted on our server.

 ### Preminting NFT